stuffedwombat/stuffedwombat.github.io/games.md

 [back](index)

+**Games you can buy right now, for money**
+- <a href="https://store.steampowered.com/app/1079000/Ord/" target="_blank">Ord.</a>

 **current projects**
-- design consulting for "We Are Screwed" by Rarebyte
-- still waiting to release first commercial game
-- making one game per month.
+- Making one game per month.
-- Ord, together with Mujo Games.
-Wishlist it <a href="https://store.steampowered.com/app/1079000/Ord/" target="_blank">here</a>
+- Updating Ord.
+- Other things.

+*everything below is free & playable in your browser!*

 **good games**
 - <a href="https://www.newgrounds.com/portal/view/722470" target="_blank">Detiled</a> (2018) The ground is gone.